magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 Before scraping-
 find out if the data is freely publically available.
 To find this out check the permissions as set by the page owners, you can find this using the /robots.txt add on.

+Be sure to only scrape pages you specified on your ethics application forms.
+Ethics forms are <a href='https://www.griffith.edu.au/research/research-services/research-ethics-integrity' target="_blank">found here</a>.

 Are you wanting to scrape social media pages or a forum?
 IS the forum public or private? can you access the materails with outa login?
 For the data you wish to find; are there people, living or dead, involved?  could their identity or privacy be compromised? is the page you wish to scrape paywalled?  is the group private or public?